converspace/markaround/README.md

 # Markaround

-Markaround is a shorthand replacement for the most commonly used subset of HTML used for writing on the web.
+Markaround is a shorthand replacement for the most commonly used subset of HTML for writing on the web.

 Writing in Markaround is half way between using a WYSIWYG editor and hand-coding HTML.